timmawv/TestTaskPUMB/README.md

 Task is to app which can accept files only in xml and csv type files.
 Also it has service to validate files and save it to DB.
 For this app I pick PostgresSQL as Database.
 Controller(/files/uploads) has two methods get and post.
-With method get u can get all entities in DB and filter by certain filed and sort by any field.
+With method get u can get all entities in DB and filter by certain field and sort by any field.

 ## Used Technologies